Olympics on television: 2014 Winter Olympics

+In Australia, Network Ten spent $20 million for the 2014 Winter Games.

 2016 Summer Olympics

-On August 19, 2008, it was reported that ESPN and ABC, both owned by The Walt Disney Company, were interested in airing the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+This was the second Games of NBC's deal to broadcast the 2014, 2016, 2018, and 2020 Olympics.

+This was also the second Games of the Canadian Broadcasting Corporation deal for both 2014 and 2016.

 In Brazil, Rede Globo and Band won the rights to broadcast the games, but they allowed the IOC to negotiate with others broadcasters about the free-to-air transmission.
 Rede Record purchased the rights for the free-to-air broadcasts.
 But, they have the exclusive rights for cable TV and internet.